Richar Abril: Professional career

-Most Cuban boxers have defected to go professional over the past few years amid considerable fanfare for outstanding amateur careers.
+Most Cuban boxers have defected to go professional over the past few years.
 However, this wasn’t the case for Abril, a very good former amateur in his own right, having fought over 200 bouts.
 Unlike his countrymen who can’t return to the island, he is still able to return regularly to Cuba and spend time with friends and family.
 Several years ago, Abril won a lottery system, allowing him to freely come and go to and from Cuba.
 At the age of 23, Abril made his professional debut against Carlos Pena.

 On October 22, 2011, Abril defeated Miguel Acosta by twelfth-round unanimous decision for the interim WBA Lightweight title.

 After a proposed bout with Cuban superstar Yuriorkis Gamboa fell through, Brandon Rios agreed to face off with Abril on April 14, 2012 in Las Vegas for the vacant WBA lightweight title.
 Rios weighed in 137lbs - or two pounds overweight - thus the title was only at stake for Abril.
 In a controversial split-decision, Rios maintained his winning streak despite most fans and analysts believing Abril comprehensively won the fight.
 Due to Brandon's weight, Abril remained interim champion.